softwareplace/go-password/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

----

-This documentation provides a complete reference for users and developers.
-You may want to add:
-- A `LICENSE` file
-- Contribution guidelines
-- More detailed security considerations
-- Benchmarks or performance characteristics
-- Examples of generated passwords